- You can afford beautiful, healthy teeth without financial burdens.

 These allowances for dental prostheses and other dentures seem sufficient or even comfortable.
 However, the standard benefit is the benchmark for the subsidy.
 Legislation defines the standard benefits provided as sufficient, appropriate, and economical care.
 No provision is made for extras.

 To put it clearly: Public insurance only covers the cheapest option for dentures.
-The same applies to crowns or dental fillings — funded are only basic fillings, high-quality fillings must be paid for privately.
+The same applies to dental crowns or dental fillings — funded are only basic fillings, high-quality fillings must be paid for privately.

 Qualitative, functional, and aesthetic compromises in dental services